dogagcmnr/steamexporter/README.md

 ## 💡 Usage

 1. Go to your [Steam account history page](https://store.steampowered.com/account/).
-2. Click the extension icon.
+2. Click the 'Export' button on top right over the table.
-3. CSV will be generated and downloaded automatically.
+3. CSV will be generated and downloaded automatically to your Downloads folder.

 ---